pedroveneziano/js-fall-2014/homework/wk1.md

 For the rest of this exercise, I'll be asking you to enter commands on the terminal.
 You should type each one (don't copy and paste) and then hit the `enter` key.

-- Open Terminal.app (type command+space and type Terminal to find it in spotlight) and resize it so it takes up the left half of your screen.
+- Open Terminal.app (type command+space and type "Terminal" to find it in spotlight) and resize it so it takes up the left half of your screen.
 - Type `cd ~/Desktop/command-line`

 Commands have a few parts.
 Here `cd` is the command name.
 The second part is its 'argument.'
-With this command you're telling the terminal to change directory to the directory you just made.
+With this command you're telling the terminal to __change directory__ to the directory you just made.

-In order to __print__ your __working directory__ is, type the command `pwd`.
+- In order to __print__ your __working directory__ is, type the command `pwd`.
 - In order to __list__ what's in the current directory, type the command `ls`.
 Since there are no files in this directory, the command won't print anything.
 Let's change that.
 - To create new empty file, we can use the command `touch`.
 Touch creates a file with whatever name you supply it.
 Try entering `touch my-new-file.txt` into the terminal.
 You should notice a new file appear in your Finder.
 - Try typing `ls` now.
 You should see the name of your new file.